-EGI operations were extended to allow the integrated deployment of gLite, ARC, GLOBUS and UNICORE.
-The integration of other additional software platforms is in progress (Desktop Grids and QCG/MAPPER software).
+Currently the grid middleware stacks fully deployed in the infrastructure are: gLite, ARC, GLOBUS and UNICORE.
+The integration of other software platforms is in progress (Desktop Grids and QCG/MAPPER software).
 The availability of Desktop Grid resources will allow the integration of additional capacity for opportunistic usage of the infrastructure.
 EGI is actively collaborating with various ESFRI cluster projects to investigate and demonstrate the reuse of EGI core operational and infrastructural services to meet common ESFRI requirements.